Wallington Hall

-Wallington is a country house and gardens located about 12 mi west of Morpeth, Northumberland, England, near the village of Cambo.
+Wallington is a country house and gardens located about 12 mi west of Morpeth, Northumberland, England, about 1.2 mi south-southeast the village of Cambo.
 It has been owned by the National Trust since 1942, after it was donated complete with the estate and farms by Sir Charles Philips Trevelyan, 3rd Baronet, the first donation of its kind.
 It is a Grade I listed building.
-Some of the wealth of the Trevelyan family derived from the holding of slaves in Grenada.

 History

 The estate was owned by the Fenwick family from 1475 until Sir John Fenwick, 3rd Baronet had financial problems and opted to sell his properties to the Blacketts in 1688.
 He sold the rump of the family estates and Wallington Hall to Sir William Blackett for £4000 and an annuity of £2000 a year.
 The annuity was to be paid for his lifetime and that of his wife, Mary Fenwick.
 Blackett was happy with the deal as he discovered lead on the land and became wealthy.

 The hall house was rebuilt, demolishing the ancient pele tower, although the cellars of the early medieval house remain.
 The house was substantially rebuilt again, in Palladian style, for Sir Walter Calverley-Blackett, 2nd Baronet by architect Daniel Garret, before passing to the Trevelyan family in 1777.